Dapto Smelting Works: The Camden Syndicate

 The members of the Camden Syndicate included Andrew Armstrong (c.1842–1921)—a Sydney-based lobbyist, land investor, and manager of land development ventures, such as the one associated with the suspension bridge at Northbridge—Benjamin Josman Fink (1847–1909)—a financier and land speculator, from Melbourne— John Howell (1833–1910)—an experienced and well-known mine manager and smelting expert, with financial interests in various mines—and Thomas Andrew de Wolf (d.
 1903).
+A court case, in 1891, showed that de Wolf and Armstrong had some prior association during the events leading to a large land transaction in 1887.

 Apart from Howell, the other major syndicate members had an association dating back to the 'Great Dapto Syndicate', which also sold 2,090 acres of land into another company flotation, that of Illawarra Harbour and Land Corporation.
 The involvement of these men made the land dealings, leading up to the flotation of the Smelting Company of Australia, what are now known as related party transactions.
 Further, the apparent market value of the land had been inflated, as it was sold between the various related entities.

 The general manager of the Smelting Company of Australia, Weinberg, denied in 1898 that there was a connection between Illawarra Harbour and Land Corporation and the Smelting Company oi Australia, although he stated that "They are not connected, but their interests are identical".

 Others were more open about the Camden Syndicate and its links to the other two companies.
 A newspaper correspondent—one supporting the harbour scheme and smelter—wrote, in March 1897, "although it is not generally known that the Camden syndicate, which formed the Smelting Company of Australia, is a creation of the Illawarra Harbour and Land Corporation, such is the case".

 The extent of the relationship between the various entities was revealed in evidence given during select committee hearings in late 1898.